Dual layer DVD media provide more storage capacity for the storage of digital information than standard digital versatile discs.

 A standard DVD only has one layer on one side of the disc and can store up to 4.7 GB of data.
 However, because of the structure of DVDs, there is some flexibility in terms of adding more layers that can store information.

 DVDs differ from CDs in several ways, but one of the most significant is the disc structure.
-DVDs are actually two discs, half the thickness of a CD, glued together top side to top side whereas CDs are only one disc.
+DVDs are actually two discs, half the thickness of a CD, glued together top side to top side, whereas CDs and Blu-rays are only one disc.
 This two disc structure allows DVDs to have more than the standard one information layer on one side of the disc and this is usually referred to as dual layer DVD media.

 The number of layers found on a DVD depends on whether the DVD is a read-only DVD, recordable DVD, or erasable or rewriteable DVD format.
-First of all, the erasable DVD (DVD-RW or DVD+RW) is only found in the single information layer and single side format and can only store 4.7 GB of digital information.
+First of all, the erasable DVD (DVD-RW or DVD+RW) is only found in the single information layer and single-side format and can only store 4.7 GB of digital information.

-The top side of these DL discs usually has a label.
-The capacity of these discs is 8.5 GB, not exactly double the 4.7GB because of some factors related to making this dual layer technology work.
+The top side of the DL disc usually has a label as shown in the image on the right.
+The capacity of these discs is 8.5 GB, not exactly double the 4.7 GB because of some factors related to making this dual layer technology work.
 The great advantage of such discs is the fact that both information layers are readable from one side of the disc and therefore no disc flipping is necessary to take advantage of the higher disc capacity provided by the second layer.

 When it comes to the read-only format, which is usually represented by the movie DVD, there are more options available in terms of disc structures.
-First you can have a DVD-5 format which is a disc with a single information layer and one side.
+First you can have a DVD-5 format, which is a disc with a single information layer and one side.
 These discs can hold 4.7 GB of information, have a label on the top side, and for movie DVDs are generally used for older movies that do not require great quality or very short movies which would also require less storage space.

 No labeling can be present on the main disc surfaces because both sides need to be read and the laser light cannot read a disc through the label.
 This format of DVD often contains different versions of the same movie such as widescreen on one side versus 4:3 aspect ratio on the other or the movie in one language on one side and a different language on the other side.

 The next two formats of read-only DVDs are the DVD-9 and DVD-18 discs.
 These are the dual layer DVD media.
 The DVD-9 media contains two information layers readable from one side of the disc and therefore no disc flipping is necessary.
+This makes it the most popular DVD movie format because you want a movie to play through without interruption.
 Often you will notice a slight hesitation in a movie at about the one hour mark as the laser light is refocused from the first information layer to the second information layer deeper in the disc structure.